uchicago-cs/cmsc23300/website/index.rst

 CMSC 23300 - Networks and Distributed Systems
 =============================================

 Announcements
 ~~~~~~~~~~~~~

-- January 2nd, 2017 -- The course website has been updated for Winter 2017.
+- December 19th, 2017 -- The course website has been updated for Winter 2018.

 Course Staff
 ~~~~~~~~~~~~